Environmental awareness is having an understanding of the environment, the impacts of human behaviors on it, and the importance of its protection.

 What is Environmental Awareness?

 Environmental awareness is an integral part of the movement’s success.
-By teaching our friends and family that the physical environment is fragile and indispensable we can begin fixing the problems that threaten it.
+By spreading awareness to others that the physical environment is fragile and indispensable, we can begin fixing the issues that threaten it.

 How to Promote Environmental Awareness

-Before you can begin promoting environmental awareness in your own community you must first make sure that you have a thorough understanding of environmental issues.
-Staying up to date on environmental news and reading comprehensive books about environmental threats are both great resources, but if you’re the type of person who prefers a more interactive approach, attending environmental seminars is a great option.
+Before you can begin promoting environmental awareness in your community, you must first make sure that you have a thorough understanding of environmental issues.
+Stay up to date on environmental news, read books and other materials, and learn about the issues affecting your own community.
+It’s much easier to talk to others about the environment if you’ve already taken the time to educate yourself.

 Make a Difference

-Once you’re well versed in environmental issues, use that knowledge to create beneficial project in your home and in your community.
+Once you’re well versed in environmental issues, you can use that knowledge to start beneficial projects in your home and/or in your community.

 - Instead of driving to work or school, take the bus, carpool, walk, or ride your bike to cut down on greenhouse gas emissions.
 According to the EPA transportation adds to 33% of the total atmospheric CO₂.

-- Consider investing in appropriate technology like clean power (solar or wind), if not for your home maybe for a community center.
-This will also help wean ourselves off fossil fuels.
+- Consider investing in appropriate technology like clean power (solar or wind), if not for your home then maybe for a community center.
+This supports a transition to clean and renewable energy.

-- Buy reusable products such as glass bottles, reusable bags and cups etc. Avoid buying paper towels, plastic bottles and bags.
+- Buy reusable products such as glass bottles, reusable bags, and reusable cups.
+Avoid buying disposable goods such as paper towels, plastic bottles, and plastic bags.

-- Start composting and recycling, which will help cut down our waste production.
+- Start a composting and recycling program in communities where there are none.
+This will help cut down our waste production.

 Promoting environmental awareness is a crucial part of being an environmental steward.
-Start participating in the change and teach your community what it means to be sustainable.
+Start participating in the change and teach your community what is needed to create a sustainable future.